CCI-Tools/cate/docs/source/about.rst

    :width: 1024px
    :align: center

-   The GUI of the CCI Toolbox
+   The GUI ( desktop or web browser) of the CCI Toolbox

 3. The Cate **Command-Line Interface** (CLI) from a local Cate installation can be used to access and process data